Finite-size corrections to Fermi's golden rule: I. Decay rates: Emission and absorption of light

-Thus the form factors do not modify the magnitude of light-cone singularity for hadrons, light nucleus, positoronium, and reduce to $1/10$ for $\mu$-N atom and heavy molecules.
-For $\mu$-e, K-electron, and atoms, the magnitudes become extremely small.
-Eq.\,$(\ref{light-cone-coupling})$ is almost the same as the on-shell coupling,Eq.\,$(\ref{on-shell-coupling})$ in the former but much smaller in the latter.
-Because the singularity is caused by the waves of translational motion which retain the relativistic invariance even for the particles with internal structure, but the magnitude depends on their sizes.
+Thus the form factors do not modify the magnitude of the light-cone singularity for hadrons, light nuclei, or positronium, and reduce to $1/10$ for the $\mu N$ atom and heavy molecules.
+For $\mu e$, the K-electron, and atoms, the magnitudes become extremely small.
+Equation \eqref{eq177} is almost the same as on-shell coupling, Eq. \eqref{eq162}, in the former but much smaller in the latter.
+The singularity is caused by waves of translational motion, which retain their relativistic invariance even for particles with internal structure, but the magnitude depends on their sizes.